What Vitamins Should Seniors Take? Evidence-Based Guide (2026)

 1. Vitamin D: The Sunshine Vitamin

 Why It Matters: Vitamin D is essential for calcium absorption, bone health, immune function, and possibly brain health.
 Seniors produce less vitamin D from sunlight and absorb it less efficiently from food.
+Up to 70% of seniors are vitamin D deficient, according to the NIH Office of Dietary Supplements.

 The Research: A meta-analysis in the New England Journal of Medicine found that vitamin D supplementation reduced hip fractures by 30% in seniors.
 Other research suggests vitamin D may support cognitive function and immune health.
+The National Institute on Aging recommends 800 IU daily for adults over 70, higher than the 600 IU recommended for younger adults.

 Food Sources: